BY LISA MARIE BASILE

 The church was cold, and my hands (which were palm up for guided meditation) were frozen.
 I kept my coat on, had my hair up, nothing about me said anything about me.
 I didn't give any personal information.
 I didn't shake my head yes or no when spoken to.

 The truth is, I refused to enter the spirit world in the meditation.
 Why?
 If I didn't believe, why?
 I refused to really connect with my spirit guide.
 I tried, but my heart was pounding.
-I got frightened, worried that an evil entity would come into my body, and cause me to actually, really go crazy.
+I got frightened, worried that an entity would come into my body, and cause me to actually, really go crazy.
 I'd seen enough horror films, and I'm aware of the fine line between schizophrenia and the perceived paranormal.
-I watched a friend literally go insane in her efforts to talk to ghosts.
-She was grieving, not connecting.
+I watched a friend literally lose herself in her efforts to talk to ghosts.
+She was unhealthily grieving, not connecting.
+She did not find peace.

 If you're already weak, or lonely, or emotionally dialed in, what can save you from the slippery slope?
 I didn't want it to be me.
 How to tell if you go nuts?
 How to tell!?